sottasio/jasug/README.md

 Rules of the game:
  - Use arrow keys to move Left-Right and Space to shoot bullets.
  - Every saucer, appears randomly on screen.
  - There is a wait time for the saucer to stay there.
-Time when the game starts is 3000ms (3 secs).
+When the game starts, wait time is 3000ms (3 secs).
  - After 5 causers have been shot down, wait time reduces 20%.
  - If you miss to shut down 5 saucers in sequence, you lose!